nbenaglia/my-airflow/docs/oauth.md

 If we use the GUI to do the import operation, we'll get this error:

 `ERROR [org.keycloak.services.error.KeycloakErrorHandler] (default task-3) Uncaught server error: java.lang.RuntimeException: Script upload is disabled`

+Because (from keycloak docs) "Ability to upload scripts through the admin console is deprecated and will be removed in a future version of Keycloak."

 We need to execute the following command from inside the container: